PADL/OcaFirmwareImageContainer/README.md

 } OcaFirmwareImageContainer;
 ```

 A firmware image container file consists of a single `OcaFirmwareImageContainerHeader` follows by zero or more `OcaFirmwareImageContainerComponentDescriptor`s.
-Offsets MUST be aligned at 8 byte boundaries, to allow in-place decoding on 64-bit platforms. `headerSize` must be at least 24; any additional octets MUST be skipped and ignored.
-This allows for flags to gate future expansion without incrementing the header version.
+Offsets MUST be aligned at 8 byte boundaries, to allow in-place decoding on 64-bit platforms. `HeaderSize` must be at least 24; any additional octets after the last `OcaModelGUID` MUST be skipped and ignored.
+This allows for flags to gate future expansion without incrementing the header version. `ModelCount` must be at least one.

-There MUST be no more than one component descriptor for a given component ID (i.e. duplicate component IDs are not permitted).

 Two component descriptor flags are defined:

-`local (0x1)`: indicates that the component descriptor is to be processed locally and not sent to the device
+`Local (0x1)`: indicates that the component descriptor is to be processed locally and not sent to the device
-`critical (0x2)`: indicates that a local component descriptor MUST be understood by the controller
+`Critical (0x2)`: indicates that a local component descriptor MUST be understood by the controller

 The following component is defined for controller-side integrity verification.
-Controllers MUST validate that the container matches the model GUID of the device (after masking with modelCodeMask) as well as the container checksum.
+Controllers MUST validate that the container contains the model GUID of the device and the container checksum matches.
 However, these validation checks are advisory only: the checksum is not a cryptographic checksum, and an untrusted controller could always extract the images directly and update them over OCA.
 Devices MUST validate the image data using the corresponding verify data.
-The local flag MUST be set on the checksum component descriptor.
+The `Local` flag MUST be set on the checksum component descriptor.
+The `Critical` flag MUST not be set on any local component descriptors that are not understood by the controller.

 Pseudo-code for calculating the checksum is provided below:

 ```
-calculateSHA512ContainerChecksum(
+CalculateSHA512ContainerChecksum(
     OcaFirmwareImageContainerHeader header,
     OcaUint16 count,
     OcaFirmwareImageContainerComponentDescriptor descriptors[count])